Home Compare COLO-B.CO vs PM

 Profitability

-Both rank well on profitability, but Philip Morris International Inc. still holds a clear edge.
+Both look solid on profitability, though Philip Morris International Inc. still holds the stronger peer position.

 COLO-B.CO